 Reagan’s servers go down?
 I’m sure they’ll get it back up eventually.
 But, you know, you’ve already paid them your $40, so they don’t lose money by the second when the service is down.
 And it is owned by a politician … so don’t expect a quick turnaround.

-I reject a good 90% of the comments for this post as spam.
+I reject so many comments to this post as spam.
 Not just be because hateful ignorance is spam, but because those comments largely miss the point of the post.
-Though I am clearly a liberal (which many comments try to point out to me as some sort of shocking revelation), my liberal bias does not go into a factual understanding of how the internet and email communication works.
+Though I am clearly a liberal (which many comments try to point out to me as some sort of shocking revelation), my liberal bias does not go into a factual understanding of how the Internet and email communication works.
 I never suggest in the post that you should not get Michael Reagan’s email service, I merely point out the fact that the money is still going to contribute to the same liberal policies as the free email services.

 This post, I would think, would be something that conservatives would want to be informed of.
 Sure, the first few paragraphs contain a few political jokes, but the content of the actual post has little to do with actual politics.
 Ironically, conservatives instead comment to tell me that my facts are just opinions, and that the opinions of conservatives, politicians, and commentators are apparently more factual than a software engineer and server administrator.
 You’re certainly entitled to that belief.
 But don’t waste your time commenting on this post, because unless you actually have something constructive and relevant to share with the class, it won’t be approved.

 I also realize that rejecting the political comments of raging conservatives simply validates their feelings of suppression and victimization.
 I’m more than happy to give you that satisfaction, so by all means, still post your comment and I’ll gladly “censor” you.
 You’re obviously here not to actually gain a better understanding of the world but simply to stick to your own worldview regardless of facts or expertise.